atusy/git-worksync/README.md

 ## Install

+1. Install dependencies: [Git](https://git-scm.com/) and optionally [mikefarah/yq](https://github.com/mikefarah/yq).
 1. Download [git-worksync](git-worksync) to one of your path (e.g., `~/.local/bin`)
-2. Let the file be executable
+1. Let the file be executable

 For example,